Dragon Ball Super: Super Hero: Plot

-Piccolo volunteers himself for the kidnapping party and talks Pan into playing along.
-Enraged upon learning of his daughter's "abduction", Gohan launches a full-scale assault on the Red Ribbon base and fights Gamma 1.
-Gohan powers up to his "Ultimate" form during his fight with Gamma 1 while Piccolo discards his disguise to face Gamma 2, with his full potential manifesting in a new form dubbed "Orange Piccolo".
-Piccolo manages to convince Gamma 2 that Magenta was lying about the Z-Fighters, and the Gammas have a change of heart.
-Carmine is knocked out by Pan after attempting to kill her, while a furious Magenta runs off to activate Cell Max.
+Piccolo volunteers himself for the kidnapping and after Pan finishes school, he directs Pan to play along.
+Enraged upon learning of Pan's abduction, Gohan transforms into Super Saiyan and launches a full-scale assault on the Red Ribbon base.
+He then fights Gamma 1 and later transforms into "Ultimate" form, while Piccolo faces Gamma 2, with his full potential manifesting in a new form dubbed "Orange Piccolo".
+Piccolo manages to convince Gamma 2 that Magenta is lying about Capsule Corporation and the Gammas realize that the true villains are the Red Ribbon Army.
+Carmine is knocked out by Pan after attempting to kill her, while a furious Magenta activates Cell Max before being killed by Hedo.

-Cell Max emerges as a giant, rampaging monster, while Bulma arrives with Goten, Trunks, Android 18 and Krillin as reinforcements.
+Cell Max emerges as a giant, rampaging monster.
+Bulma arrives with Goten, Trunks, Android 18 and Krillin as reinforcements.
 Gohan, Piccolo, the Gammas and the other fighters battle Cell Max.
-Goten and Trunks try to fuse into Gotenks, but their fusion technique is imperfect.
+Goten and Trunks try to fuse into Gotenks, but their fusion technique is imperfect, resulting the return of Fat Gotenks.
 However, Gotenks does manage to crack Cell Max's skull, revealing that he does not have a regeneration ability like the original Cell.
 Gamma 2 sacrifices himself in an attempt to kill Cell Max, but only succeeds in destroying Cell Max's left arm.
-As Piccolo restrains Cell Max, Gohan's inner rage unleashes a new power and fires a Special Beam Cannon, which kills the enemy.
+After Piccolo is defeated by Cell Max, Gohan's inner rage manifests into a new "Beast" form and he fires a "Special Beam Cannon", killing Cell Max with Piccolo holding him in place.
 Gohan is reunited with Pan, while a repentant Hedo and Gamma 1 are given positions at Capsule Corporation.
+With Cell Max gone for good, Pan finally flies around everyone.

-In a post-credits scene, Vegeta has defeated Goku in a fight.
+In a post-credits scene, Vegeta defeats Goku in a lengthy sparring match on Beerus' planet, by landing the match's final blow before collapsing himself.